History of the Tarbais Haricot

 In the 1950s, the introduction of high-yield hybrid varieties

-of maize tolled the knell for the cultivation of beans which
+of maize tolled the knell for the cultivation of haricots which

 had previously guaranteed Bigorre’s prosperity.
 Faced with the

-intensive cultivation of maize, beans, which were less profitable
+intensive cultivation of maize, haricots, which were less profitable

 and relied almost entirely on hard, manual labour, became a

 minor crop.
-Unlike other varieties of bean, Tarbais Beans
+Unlike other varieties of bean, Tarbais Haricots

 cannot be harvested mechanically.
 Also, there are fewer families